cdavisafc/temporal-experiments/README.md

 - using the shade plugin did not work.
 When running the resulting jar it crashed on the worker factory start (in the worker)
   - `java -cp target/temporalexperiments-1.0.0.jar temporalexperiments.MyWorker`
+  - to create the fat jar - used this pom with the command `mvn clean package shade:shade`